ketut-garjita/dezoomcamp2024-project1/README.md

     ![image](https://github.com/garjita63/dezoomcamp2024-project1/assets/77673886/9d2c075f-90f5-49c0-9223-690d6d67055c)

 Now we have more free memory available.

 These services would start automaticcaly when Cluster and VM Instances started.

-- Running Mage Pipeline

 To run a Mage pipeline once, you can do so by setting up a trigger with the schedule type set to "@once".
 This can be achieved by navigating to the pipeline’s trigger page in the Mage UI, and selecting the [Run @once] option in the page’s subheader.
 This action creates a trigger that executes the pipeline a single time immediately.